MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-box-step4-review-destinations.md

 >[!Important]
 > This feature is currently in private preview and subject to change without notice.

-In this step, you are reviewing the destination paths, and making sure they are correct.
-An account cannot be migrated without a destination indicated.
-Once you migrate content to a destination it cannot be modifed.
+In this step, you are reviewing the destination paths of the accounts you have move to the migrations list, and making sure they are correct.
+An account cannot be migrated without a destination indicated and once you migrate content to a destination it cannot be modified.

 ## Single destination edit